Skip to main content

 The Gut Microbiome and Endocrine Signaling

-An emerging area of scientific inquiry highlights the profound connection between the and endocrine function.
+An emerging area of scientific inquiry highlights the profound connection between the gut microbiome and endocrine function.
 The trillions of microorganisms residing in the gastrointestinal tract produce various metabolites that can influence hormone synthesis, metabolism, and receptor activity.
 For example, certain gut bacteria are involved in the metabolism of estrogens, a process known as the estrobolome.
 An imbalanced gut microbiome can alter estrogen recirculation, potentially contributing to estrogen dominance or deficiency states.

 Furthermore, the gut-brain axis, mediated by microbial metabolites and neurotransmitters, can influence the HPA axis and stress response.
 Dysbiosis, an imbalance in gut bacteria, can increase intestinal permeability, leading to systemic inflammation.
 This chronic inflammation can then interfere with hormone receptor sensitivity and signaling pathways throughout the body, underscoring the interconnectedness of seemingly disparate physiological systems.